driedpampas/realme-8-megaguide/readme.md

 5. Your bootloader is now unlocked.

+### ❗ Check [FAQ (frequently asked questions)](https://github.com/driedpampas/realme-8-megaguide/wiki/FAQ) if something does not work or you have questions

 # 4. Upgrade to RealmeUI 3

 1. Go back to the folder of [MTK Client](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip)